agrawalnishant/machine_learning_projects/README.md

 --------

 This repo includes projects done as part of Udacity's Machine Learning NanoDegree program.
-Also included are support libraries developed by me, as part of this program.
+Also included are support libraries developed as part of this program.

 Dependency